 Rudolph Michael Schindler built The Rodriguez House in 1941 for writer/composer Jose Rodriguez.

-More recently the Saint Gregory the Illuminator Armenian Catholic Church was built on Mountain Street and is one of the few modern churches that doesn’t seem to aspire toward ungodly hideousness
+More recently the Saint Gregory the Illuminator Armenian Catholic Church was built on Mountain Street and is one of the few newly-built churches that doesn’t seem to aspire toward ungodly hideousness.

-Largely regardless of ethnicity or country of origin, there is a detectable Glendale vibe that’s highly different from the adjacent San Gabriel Valley, the East Side and the Mideast Side communities.
-There’s a widespread ostentatiousness — a higher-than-normal amount of lame shirts boldly advertising their brands, women’s sweatpants with messages transcribed across their buttocks and perfume/cologne that announces the wearer’s approach before visual contact is made.
-With most of the city’s white population having origins along the Eurasian Tracksuit Trail, it shouldn’t be surprising that money is spent on luxury cars, gaudy objects from Versailles Gallery and lion statues for the front yard.
-However, the prevailing aesthetic of Glendale, despite being decidedly outré, is vastly preferable to that which one finds increasingly in Silver Lake, Los Feliz and Echo Park.
-After several hours in Glendale I only saw one of those eyeball-scarring hipster rocking a handlebar mustache, stupid hat and little girl’s sunglasses.
+Largely regardless of ethnicity or country of origin, there is a detectable Glendale vibe that’s highly different from the adjacent communities of the San Gabriel Valley, Northeast Los Angeles, and Mideast Los Angeles.
+There’s an ostentatiousness — a higher-than-normal amount of adwear, women’s sweatpants with messages transcribed across the buttocks, and perfume/cologne that announces the wearer’s approach before visual contact is made.
+With most of the city’s white population having origins along the Eurasian Tracksuit Trail, it shouldn’t be surprising that money is spent on luxury cars, gaudy objects from Versailles Gallery, and lion statues for the front yard.
+However, the prevailing aesthetic of Glendale, despite being decidedly outré, is vastly preferable to the look which one finds increasingly in Silver Lake, Los Feliz, and Echo Park.
+After several hours in Glendale, I only saw one eyeball-scarring hipster rocking a handlebar mustache, stupid hat, and little girl’s sunglasses.

 Although Glendale’s streets are pretty quiet at night, there are a lot of nightlife options, including Moonlight Rollerway Skating, Blue Moon, Big Fish, Tony’s (which has a night called Naco Electrico — requires further investigation), Coco Bango, Dave’s, Palate, Sidebar, 1300, Tavern on Brand, 818, Left Coast, Shooter’s, Capri Jimmi Maddin’s, LaBrie’s, Hookah, Jax and others.